-For choice and flexibility to work, the tool you use to create and manage your schedules have to be easy to use.
-Software with complex functionality is great but it’s no good to anyone if you need a degree in astro-physics to operate it.
-Mobile-first workforce management systems will all come with an app and this needs to be as simple for the end users (your employees) to operate as the rest of their favourite apps - they should be able to do it without any instructions and with a minimal number of taps on their smart devices.
+For choice and flexibility to work, the tool you use to create and manage your schedules has to be easy to use.
+Software with complex functionality is great but it’s no good to anyone if you need a degree in astrophysics to operate it.
+Mobile-first workforce management systems will all come with an app and this needs to be as simple for the end-users (your employees) to operate like the rest of their favorite apps - they should be able to do it without any instructions and with a minimal number of taps on their smart devices.
 And your managers should be able to optimize schedules and fill empty shifts with the click of a button.

 By automating the process involved in creating and managing your schedules, you’ll be able to more effectively control costs, keep your employees happy, provide a better service to your customers, and free up your time for your managers so they can spend it making your business successful rather than trying to manage a schedule.

 Whether you’re in the head office creating a schedule for your organization, or an employee clocking in via our app, you’ll want a scheduling solution that provides a seamless experience across desktop, mobile, and tablet.
-In an ideal world, you should look for a solution which can be used for your scheduling, time reporting and payroll integration, forecasting, employee engagement and communication, task management, and reporting.
+In an ideal world, you should look for a solution that can be used for your scheduling, time reporting, and payroll integration, forecasting, employee engagement and communication, task management, and reporting.